 Spirulina has quickly become one of the most raved about and popular superfoods today.
 Ubiquitous throughout the world’s most exotic underwater regions, the blue-green algae has an impressive nutritional profile rich in vitamins, minerals, carotenoids, and protein that will make your jaw drop.
 Yet, despite the rave reviews, speculations, and health claims, is Spirulina a miracle from the sea, or just pond scum?
-We're here to put the mysticism to rest and find out what the real health benefits of Spirulina are and if Spirulina is really good for you.
+We're here to put the mysticism to rest and find out what the real health benefits of Spirulina are and what Spirulina is really good for.

 What Is Spirulina?

 You’ve probably heard of it, but what do you know about it?
 Spirulina is defined as a microscopic and filamentous cyanobacterium and derives its name from the helical or spiral nature of its filaments.
 It grows in microscopic spirals, which stick together, making it easy to harvest.
 [R] First used by the ancient Aztecs as a supplemental source of protein, sourced from Lake Texcoco in central Mexico, Spirulina’s claim to fame, really came when it was introduced and used by NASA as a dietary supplement for astronauts.
 Today the miracle algae from the sea has gained pop-culture superfood status due to its highly rich nutritional profile.
 One of the most remarkable aspects of Spirulina’s nutritional content however is the high amount of protein, which makes up nearly 70% of its nutritional contents.

 Gram for gram, Spirulina is one of the most nutrient-dense foods on the planet, being a great source of